AntonSol919/linkspace/index.md

 </span>

 </div>

+We can be more specific in our references than just using a path with [queries](./docs/guide/index.html#Query).
-With [queries](./docs/guide/index.html#Query) we can read, filter, and request sets of packets.
+This is a single syntax to read, filter, and request sets of packets.
-Effectively hoisting the back-end and its administration into the control of the users and simplifying the life of a front end developer.

 These are the basic concepts.
-With the most notable simplification being that: [Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists as well and referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint) together with a 'tag'.
+With the most notable simplification being that:
+Referencing other packets by hash is not done inside the data but [adjacent](./docs/guide/index.html#lk_linkpoint) together with a 'tag'.
+[Data entries](./docs/guide/index.html#lk_datapoint) without a path, group, domain, etc exists.

-If you're on a unix give it a [try](https://github.com/AntonSol919/linkspace/releases) (It compiles on Windows, but an exchange like [anyhost](./docs/guide/index.html#anyhost) needs to be ported to rust to be usable).
+If you're on a unix give it a [try](https://github.com/AntonSol919/linkspace/releases) (It runs on Windows, but there is currently no working exchange process).
+Check out the application [tutorial](./docs/tutorial) tutorial to see what applications in action.
-For details on the exact layout of the tree and other practical stuff see the [Guide](./docs/guide/index.html).
+For the full overview of linkspace see the [Guide](./docs/guide/index.html).

 ### Q&A
 A few notes to prevent some confusion.

 **Q**: Is this a blockchain?
-**A**: Only if you think git is a blockchain.
-There are neither 'blocks', nor a strict 'chain'.
-Most blockchains also have a different set of [values](#option2).
-Which is why I'm proposing the more general term 'supernet'.
+**A**: No more than git is.
+No blocks, no chains, and no money/electricity/stakes required for developers and users to use it.

 **Q**: How would it handle unwanted content / spam?
-**A**: You could trust a specific signature to whitelist or blacklist and filter based on that.
-Effectively emulating the current state of affairs.
-Furthermore, linkspace gives us extra tools: Proof of work on hashes, and proof of association with public keys vouching for another (i.e. friends of friends).
+**A**: Just as we do now.
+With the additional tools of: hashes, digital signatures, and proof of work.

 # Why?{#why}